 Each was pocketed away to be carefully cataloged and stored on a shelf in her room.
 Her mother wanted her to take them outside.
-Her brothers threw them at each other or at her so she had to duck and then get down on all fours and search for the wayward pellets.
-As expected, the shelves became full so she started organizing them in wooden boxes based on size, color, composition, and weight.
+Her brothers threw them at each other or at her so she had to hide under her bed until they left her alone.
+Then, she would get down on all fours and search for the wayward pellets.
+Over time, the shelves became full so she started organizing them in wooden boxes based on size, color, composition, and weight.

 The more her collection grew, the more important it became.
 “I’m going to display it at the finest museum in the country!” she declared at age ten.
-It was her exhibition of geological beauty and she wanted to share it with everyone who visited.
-She invited the town’s geological experts to view her collection.
+It was her exhibition of geological wonder, and she wanted to share it with everyone who visited.
+She invited the town’s scientific experts to view her collection.
 They politely declined.

-When she was 15, she set up a booth in front of her house.
-She rotated the “featured collection,” every few days and waited for passersby so she could share with them the story behind every stone.
+When she was 15, she set up a booth in front of her house and rotated the “featured collection,” every few days.
+She would stop each passersby to invite them to hear the story behind every stone.
 Her brothers stopped throwing them and completely ignored her, pretending she was unrelated.
 She didn’t seem to care or notice.
 These stones were her whole life.
 Each specimen had a story, a memory that was hers and hers alone.

 One day, just a day past her 17th birthday, a man stopped by her collection.
 He was old—ancient even—and he listened to her stories more than any other visitor had.
-He even asked her questions about the compositions of individual specimens and if she had ever found one that had green instead of blue, or was flatter than the one she had.
+He even asked her questions about the compositions of individual specimens.
+Had she ever found one that had green instead of blue, or was flatter than the one she had?
 When he spoke, his voice sounded like crushed granite, grating against itself.
-His eyes were milky like pure marble and she could swear his wrinkled brown skin shimmered like mica.
+His eyes were milky like pure marble, and she could swear his wrinkled brown skin shimmered like mica.
 She was enamored.
 A real believer!
 A kindred soul! she thought.

 “You must travel to the Spikelands,” he told her.
 “The ground is littered with real precious stones that can’t be found anywhere else.
 No two stones are alike and their colors are those of the most vibrant rainbows.
 Nothing else in our world can compare, living or not.”

 At first, her eyes widened with wonder that such a place could exist.
 It had to be unreal, a fantasy made up by this strange ancient rock man.
-“How does one get there?” she asked the man.
+“How does one get there?” she asked him.

 “You must travel down the Salintian River and through the Tirdanthe Mountains until you reach Dragona.
 From there, the journey is not for the weak.
 Few have made it over the Canvas Desert, but when they do, the beauty they withhold on the other side will inspire and embolden them beyond their wildest dreams.
 Many have gone on to become the most powerful rulers or influencers this land has ever seen.
 The Spikelands indeed hold many powers.”

-The man then pulled out a stone from the inner pocket of his jacket and the girls eyes lit up like full moons on a clear night.
-It was merely a stone but the vibrancy of its marigold color made it appear to be glowing.
+The man then pulled out a stone from the inner pocket of his jacket and the girl’s eyes lit up like full moons on a clear night.
+It was merely a stone but the intensity of its marigold color made it appear to glow.
 It was smoother than any other stone she had seen, polished to a sheen that seemed to be immune to nicks and scratches.

 Before she could respond, he put the stone back into his pocket and simply said, “I have to be going.
 Please take what I have told you to heart.
 Only you can choose how you spend your life.”

-With that he shuffled off, his joints grinding as if his bones themselves where made of stone.
-Pistils grinding in mortars.
-The girl had been staring absentmindedly at the ground where he had stood and when she raised her head to call after him, he was no where to be seen.
+With that he shuffled off, his joints grinding as if his bones themselves where made of stone, pistils grinding in mortars.
+The girl had been staring absentmindedly at the ground where he had stood.
+When she raised her head to call after him, he was no where to be seen.

 She turned and ran inside to tell her family of her plans but as soon as she looked back on her house, she stopped.
 Her stones would have to stay here.
 Her collection could not go with her, their weight would be impractical.
 She became nervous and agitated.
 Each one was a memory, a piece of her.
 They were more a part of her than her own family because she understood them and they understood her.
 The thought of leaving them left her empty and scared.